JosephJ12/CTF-Walkthroughs/Cybersecurity-Portfolio/Risk Assessment Case Study - OWASP Juice Shop/README.md

 The purpose of this project is to do a full risk assessment of the OWASP Juice Shop web application.
 The project will consist of 3 parts to touch on all stages and parts of a risk assessment:

 1. Threat Modeling of the Application (Identifying risk)
-2. Security Testing and Remediation (Conducting DAST)
+2. Security Testing and Remediation (Conducting DAST and remediation)
 3. Implementing Automated Testing to CI/CD Pipeline (Automating SAST/Secure Code Review)